AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 ### Import Image Map data {#importing-image-map-data}

-Rather than enter Image Map data on each page, you can import the data for your image, Spin Set, or eCatalog into the Map Summary screen.
+Rather than entering Image Map data on each page, you can import the data for your image, SpinSet, or eCatalog into the Map Summary screen.
 You import the Image Map data in the form of a tab-delimited file or XML DTD.
-The fields in your file must be in the order shown in the Map Summary screen: Name, TOC Labels, Maps, URLs, Rollover Text, Other Actions, and Search Strings.
-Importing Image Map data saves you the trouble of entering the data in the Image Map list as you create each Image Map.
+The fields in your file must follow the order shown on the Map Summary screen: Name, TOC Labels, Maps, URLs, Rollover Text, Other Actions, and Search Strings.
+Importing Image Map data avoids the need to enter the data in the Image Map list as you create each Image Map.

 **To import Image Map data:**